haeuslein/AutomatischeBauanzeigeBeimZoll/README.md

 # AutomatischeBrauanzeigeBeimZoll
 This is for German home brewers.
-A python script that sends an email every January 1st to your customs office (as is the law here) to announce your beer brewing intentions for the coming year.
+A Python script that sends an email every January 1st to your customs office (as is the law here) to announce your beer brewing intentions for the coming year.
 Since I tend to forget about this, I wanted to automate it :-).

 1. This script uses the SendGrid API (https://sendgrid.com/).
 They offer a free account for up to 100 emails per day, so more than enough for our 1 email per year...